Ohio Mesothelioma Lawyer

 Finding an Ohio Mesothelioma Lawyer

-The reforms of 2004 made filing and winning an asbestos illness lawsuit in Ohio much more difficult.
-They put a burden of responsibility on the sick victim to prove that asbestos exposure caused the illness and that an employer or company was negligent.
+The 2004 reforms made filing and winning an asbestos illness lawsuit in Ohio much more difficult.
+They placed a burden of responsibility on the sick victim to prove that asbestos exposure caused the illness and that an employer or company was negligent.

 To avoid the easy pitfalls in this legal system, you need an Ohio mesothelioma lawyer to help you make your case.
 Find a legal team with experience working in the system and successfully winning cases for people like you.